json-schema-form/angular-schema-form/README.md

 Documentation
 -------------
-Documentation covering defaults and form types [can be found here](docs/index.md).
-And you can find the documentation for how you extend angular schema form with your own types [here](https://github.com/Textalk/angular-schema-form/blob/master/docs/extending.md).
+There is one section of documentation covering [defaults and form types](docs/index.md).
+There is another section for how you [extend angular schema form with your own types](https://github.com/Textalk/angular-schema-form/blob/master/docs/extending.md).

 Basic Usage
 -----------